Tazinho/snakecase/README.md

 ### Special characters

-If you have problems with special characters on your plattform, you can replace them via `replace_special_characters = TRUE`:
+If you have problems with special characters on your platform, you can replace them via `replace_special_characters = TRUE`:

 ``` r
 strings3 <- c("ßüss üß ä stränge sträng", "unrealistisch aber nützich")